FranRGit/smart-eta-predictor/README.md

 # smart-eta-predictor
-System for Bus Arrival Time Prediction Using an IoT-Based Architecture and RNN
+System for Bus Arrival Time Prediction Using an IoT-Based Architecture and Algorithm Machine Learning (SVR)